 To process a layoff:

-- Complete Insurance Enrollment and Change Form (Form-1) on behalf of the employee.
+- Complete Employment Status Change Form (Form-1A) on behalf of the employee.
 Check termination box 9.
-For the termination reason, enter “layoff”.
-For the termination date, enter the last day of work.
-You are responsible for collecting the employee’s share of GIC premiums through the coverage end date.
+For the termination reason, enter “layoff”. and indicate the last day of work (Excluding vacation time).

-The employee’s health options depend on his or her length of state service.
+The employee’s health options depend on his or her age and length of state service.
 See the corresponding options and procedures below.
 Options are listed in order of recommended selection.

-Option 1: Keep GIC health and life coverage for 39-weeks.
+Option 2: Keep GIC health and life coverage for 39 weeks

-Benefit: Allows the employee to stay in the same health and life plan with the same group benefit
+Benefit: Allows the employee to stay in the same health and life plan.

 Drawback: Employee pays 100% of the premium (no Commonwealth contribution).
-At the end of the 39-weeks, the former employee can switch to COBRA for the remaining 9 months of health coverage, for a total of 18 months coverage.
-The employee can elect non-group conversion for their life coverage.
+At the end of the 39 weeks, the former employee can switch to COBRA for the remaining 9 months of health coverage, for a total of 18 months coverage.
+The employee can elect non-group conversion for their his/her coverage.

-Option 2: Keep GIC health coverage only under COBRA.
+Option 3: Keep GIC health coverage only under COBRA

 Drawback: Employee pays 100% of the full-cost premium plus 2% for administration (no Commonwealth contribution).
 Maximum coverage length – 18 months.